 Working remotely helped a lot but with it came some drawbacks.
 One is having to pay for parking whereas parking was free in the office granting you come in early.
 Two, coffee isn’t free and food is more expensive since I’m usually working at a coffee shop.
 Three, I have to actually pay to use the internet.

 In a progressive organization, these would’ve been reimbursable but since remote work wasn’t really met with open arms in ours, these ended up as out-of-pocket expenses.

-Now if you know anything about me, you’d know that we have two kids.
-A 9-year-old girl and a 4-year-old boy — both of which are homeschooled — which means they’re pretty much at home most, if not the entirety, of the day.
-This proved to be more than a challenge as the previous setup we had, when I worked at a local coffee shop, was that I spent the entire morning there until lunch and come home at around 1 or 2 in the afternoon — in which the two kids would be deep in the middle of their naps already.
+Now if you know anything about me, you’d know that we have two kids: a 9-year-old girl and a 4-year-old boy , both homeschooled , which means they’re pretty much at home most, if not the entirety, of the day.
+This proved to be more than a challenge as with the previous setup we had, when I worked at a local coffee shop, was that I spent the entire morning there until lunch and come home at around 1 or 2 in the afternoon — in which the two kids would be deep in the middle of their naps already.

 We live in a small house with two floors and an attic.
 There isn’t really a private office space of sort I can use without getting distracted so all five of us had to adjust — including our 7-year-old Chihuahua.
 At mornings, I work upstairs in our bedroom.
 There’s a small table enough to fit my Mac, a cup of coffee, and my phone.
 Add anything else and it would be too crowded already.
 In the afternoon, we switch.
 The kids go upstairs and I work at the dining area.

 This explains why my face has been missing in video conferences the past two months.
 I really didn’t feel like giving other people a tour of our sanctuary.